xeolabs/actorjs/README.md

 <script>

     // We'll use RequireJS to hot-load actor types.
-    // Tell it where to find them: requirejs.config({
+    // Point it at the base directory: requirejs.config({
-        baseUrl:"actors/"
+        baseUrl:"."
     });

     // Plug a loader into ActorJS: